Evan-2007/vctApi/README.md

 - Install the required node modules with ``pnpm i``
 - build the app using ``pnpm tsc``
 - Run the app using ``node ./build/index.js``
-- Got to http://localhost:3000 and you should see a page saying ``hello world``
+- Go to http://localhost:3000 and you should see a page saying ``hello world``
 - Thats it you should now be able to qurry the endpoints